cDenton1/cDenton1.github.io/_posts/2025-06-19-CyberSci-Nationals-25.md

 ### Preparation

 We were given some info about it a couple days prior, which came in handy for planning and preparing.
-I had put together some notes ahead of time as a reminder for myself incase I forgot something useful.
-One of our teammates also setup Tulip for all of us to access, which came in clutch.
+I had put together some notes ahead of time as a reminder for myself in case I forgot something useful.
+One of our teammates also setup [Tulip](https://github.com/OpenAttackDefenseTools/tulip) for all of us to access.

 Our initial hour was spent ensuring Tulip was working, setting up Git repos on each machine for faster and easier reverting, and the beginning stages of analyzing the services.

-### Comptition
+### Competition

 Once the time started, we all began working through one of the four services, letting each other know which ones.